woodRock/fishy-business/docs/source/literature.rst

     * REIMS can detect both adulterations, and the specific adulteration present, superior to other methods.
     * Many meat products are pre-cooked, REIMS detects adulteration (at criminal levels) in raw/boiled meat.
     * REIMS can provide a paradigm shift across many authenticity applications.
+    * (Black 2017) shows can be successfully applied to fish REIMS data.

 Limitations:
     * Basic dimensioanlity reduction techniques (PCA) were used.
 Future work should consider t-SNE.